How to Create and Follow a Business Style Guide

 A Guide Isn’t Law

 The most memorable brands stay true to who they are while embracing technological and societal change.
 One example would be Louis Vuitton.
-Their logo and the way they present their brand image remains the same.
+Their logo and the way they present their brand image remain the same.
 However, the styles change from season to season.
 They have also embraced technology and now have an online presence they didn’t possess 50 years ago.

 Create your style guide, but be open to embracing new platforms for promotion as they emerge.
-Pay attention to what consumers want, poll your customers and create opportunities to solidify who you are as a company while remaining current.
+Pay attention to what consumers want, poll your customers, and create opportunities to solidify who you are as a company while remaining current.

 This article has been published in accordance with Socialnomics’ disclosure policy.